 WHERE TO STAY?

-Run by the fittingly named Remote Africa, Mwaleshi Camp is the only camp in the North Luangwa that we sell.
+Run by the fittingly named Remote Africa, Mwaleshi Camp is one of only two camps in the North Luangwa that we sell.
 Simple, rustic, and functional rather than luxurious, Mwaleshi is undeniably a YZ favourite – there are only four reed-and-thatch chalets, which are rebuilt annually using natural materials.
 The en-suite bathrooms are open to the stars, the dining area is beautifully scenic with superlative views of the Mwaleshi River, and the guiding is some of the best on the continent – what more could you want in the walking-only zone of North Luangwa?

 Travellers hoping to take walking in the Luangwa to the next level can opt to stay in a mobile camp and take part in a mobile walking safari.
 For example, Robin Pope offers a walking trip lasting five days and covering approximately 10 kilometres daily!
 The mobile camp is designed to accommodate a maximum of six persons and although the facilities are fairly basic they are very comfortable.
 This really is a wonderful way to see the South Luangwa!
 The trip begins and ends with a couple of nights at Robin Pope’s permanent camps – Nkwali at the start, Tena Tena or Nsefu at the finish.